loradar/loradar_tool/APIs/README.md

 ## Instructions

-* Download the `APIs.py` script to the directory whether LoRadar data are stored.
+* Download the `APIs.py` script to the directory where LoRadar data are stored.

 * Run the script and follow the instructions shown in the terminal.